las vegas strip, FREE Things to Do in Las Vegas Strip (Bucket List Guide)

 And when I say hassle, I mean pester.
 I had a lady follow me for a block or two begging me to let her sing for me so I could give her money.

 I am not saying to not pay for their services.
-If you want to take a picture with that girl in a skimpy show outfit, you go right ahead!
+If you want to take a picture with that girl in a skimpy showgirl outfit, you go right ahead!
 Just know that it may cost you!

 Enjoying the ambiance of The Grand Canal Shoppes in the Venetian.
 Photo by The Bucket List Mermaid.